 Students requesting transcript evaluation for transfer credit must submit the official transcript and an official third (3) party report/recommendation from a National Association of Credential Evaluation Services (NACES) member that includes translation, interpretation, and evaluation of the transcript.
-Credit will be awarded based on the information contained in the report and offerings of the Alamo Colleges.
+Credit will be awarded based on the information contained in the report and offerings of the Alamo Colleges District.

-A transfer student is any student who has completed previous college work at a regionally accredited college or university and plans to attend the Alamo Colleges.
+A transfer student is any student who has completed previous college work at a regionally accredited college or university and plans to attend the Alamo Colleges District.
 In addition to the standard criteria for admission, all official transcripts sent from all colleges attended are required at the time of admission.
 An official transcript from the Community College of the Air Force (CCAF) fulfills the transcript requirement.

 Transfer Transcript Evaluation

 The term “official transcript of record” refers to the record of coursework transferred from other regionally accredited colleges and universities to the Alamo Colleges District.
 An official evaluation of college transfer coursework will be processed during the first (1) semester of enrollment at the Alamo Colleges District.

 The Alamo Colleges District accept any passing grade from any regionally accredited institution.
 Passing is a grade of “D” or better.
 Transcripts received become the permanent property of the Alamo Colleges District.

 Official transcripts from all colleges and universities attended must be forwarded to the respective Alamo Colleges District.
 Transcripts may not be faxed.

 Transfer students are not at liberty to disregard any part of their past collegiate record and apply for admission on a partial college record or solely on the basis of a high school record.